 1. Introduction

-People with drug-related disorders, substance abuse and the risk of violence have persistent and complex problems and are often experiencing challenges in life as a result of drug addiction and mental disorders.
+People with drug-related disorders, substance abuse, and the risk of violence have persistent and complex problems and are often experiencing challenges in life as a result of drug addiction and mental disorders.
 This is a group that is perceived as challenging to help, as they often do not take advantage of the offers that exist or are offered.
 At the same time, it is also a matter of lacking suitable housing and services (Wågø, Høyland & Bø, 2020).
-Therefore, it is necessary to see services, activities and housing in context.
-This requires close cooperation between the mental health service in the municipality and between the municipality and the specialist mental health care.
+Therefore, it is necessary to see services, activities, and housing in context.
+This requires close cooperation between the mental health service in the municipality and between the municipality and the specialists in mental health care.

-This paper is based on a collaboration between SINTEF Community and NTNU Social Research where a grant from the Norwegian State Housing Bank made it possible for us to follow and contribute knowledge in the development of a new housing- and mental health care solution for people with drug addiction, psychiatric disorders and violent behaviour in Trondheim Municipality.
+This paper is based on a collaboration between SINTEF Community and NTNU Social Research, where a grant from the Norwegian State Housing Bank made it possible for us to follow and contribute knowledge in the development of a new housing and mental health care solution for people with drug addiction, psychiatric disorders, and violent behaviour in Trondheim Municipality.
 The municipality was in the process of planning eight co-located rental homes with a service base.
 The selected plot is located on Østmarka in Trondheim, close to St. Olav Division of Mental Health Care and the newly established security building where patients subject to compulsory mental health care are hospitalized.
-This was a conscious choice in the municipality’s perspective, since Trondheim Municipality wanted to look at the possibility of giving the residents of the future apartments, better services.
-Easy access to expertise from St. Olav Division of Mental Health Care, and physical proximity to staff and expertise in the security building was seen as a benefit.
+This was a conscious choice from the municipality’s perspective, since Trondheim Municipality wanted to look at the possibility of giving the residents of the future apartments better services.
+Easy access to expertise from the St. Olav Division of Mental Health Care and physical proximity to staff and expertise in the security building were seen as benefits.

-The municipality has also a long-term plan to develop and “normalize” the area with both housing, kindergartens and other functions.
-Through close collaboration with the municipality, the goal for the research team was to follow the development of new housing and a safe and secure solution for a meaningful everyday life for these people who is the most difficult to settle.
-Our aim was to contribute knowledge and competence during the first phase of the planning work, to support the establishment of better housing and service solutions, which should be able to work well for both employees, neighbours and users.
+The municipality also has a long-term plan to develop and “normalise” the area with both housing, kindergartens, and other functions.
+Through close collaboration with the municipality, the goal of the research team was to follow the development of new housing and a safe and secure solution for a meaningful everyday life for these people, who are the most difficult to settle.
+Our aim was to contribute knowledge and competence during the first phase of the planning work to support the establishment of better housing and service solutions, which should be able to work well for both employees, neighbours, and users.

 2. Theories and Methods